The Founding of the Ottoman Empire

 Before the conquest of Constantinople, the Ottomans were a clan of nomadic herdsmen from Central Asia known as the Kayi tribe, who spent most of their time on horseback.
 The Kayi was one of the ancient Turkmen tribes originating from modern Turkmenistan.
 However, the expansion of Ghengis Khan’s Mongolian empire pushed them to migrate Westwards towards modern-day Anatolia.

-Eventually, under Sultan Osman I, the Kayi tribe settled around the Seljuq dynasty in Iran and Mesopotamia.
+Eventually, under Sultan Osman I in the 13th century, the Kayi tribe settled around the Seljuq dynasty in Iran and Mesopotamia.
 This left them uniquely placed to expand into the territories of the already crumbling Seljuq dynasty and later the Byzantine Empire, which was itself damaged by the weight of debt and a religious schism by the Roman Catholic Church.

 The Ottomans take their name after Osman, the founder of the dynasty – the term ‘Ottoman’ translates to ‘follower of Osman.’